 Is it now impossible for a veg box scheme to just offer fresh, seasonal, just dug or picked fruit as the original first box back in 1994 did?

-Our demands for fruit and veg all year round is the fault of the supermarkets with huge buying power they can give us the fruit and veg when we want it and all at an affordable price, and this is no doubt having an affect on the box schemes - are they are having to adapt and offer the same range (non seasona and therefore fr abroad) as the big boys do?
+Our demands for fruit and veg all year round is the fault of the supermarkets with huge buying power they can give us the fruit and veg when we want it and all at an affordable price, and this is no doubt having an affect on the box schemes - are they are having to adapt and offer the same range (non seasonal and therefore from abroad) as the big boys do?

 One of the UK's largest box schemes is currently offering a fruit and veg box for £25.00 (12 items) of all the items in the box only 1 item is from the UK (as next to the items in the box is the country of origin), in my local supermarket I sourced the same items and found, without any trouble, 4 from the UK and for £6.89 less.

-You may think 'ok the supermaket produce will be of inferior quality and won't necessary be organic as some of the box schemes claim'; but many of the items are being sourced from abroad and delivered by trucks to the supermarkets as well as the box schemes and this is no doubt having an effect on the environment.
+You may think 'ok the supermarket produce will be of inferior quality and won't necessary be organic as some of the box schemes claim'; but many of the items are being sourced from abroad and delivered by trucks to the supermarkets as well as the box schemes and this is no doubt having an effect on the environment.
 So does being organic really matter when our fruit and veg is travelling thousands of miles to get delivered, and then the veg box schemes having to race around the country trying to deliver your boxes on time in their diesel vans.